-b.14 Dec 1788 d.29 June 1870
+b.14 December 1788 d.29 June 1870

 When at the full tide of his prosperity and success, the sad case of Lady Flora Hastings occurred to mar his prospects and destroy his peace of mind.
 It was assumed by the public at the time that Sir James Clark had for a moment given support to a slander against that lady’s character by sharing suspicions which his medical knowledge should have dissipated.
 The exact facts will probably never be known, but it is certain that Sir James Clark gave advice, which, if followed, would have dissipated the cloud which for a time had rested on the honour of this lady.

 With this exception, Sir James Clark’s career was most prosperous.
 On the queen’s marriage he was appointed physician to prince Albert, by whom he was highly esteemed.
 "He gradually became most unwittingly a power in the State.
 Always about the Court, high in the favour of the sovereign, and known to be greatly esteemed by the prince consort, he became the person to whom statesmen constantly referred for advice connected with medical matters and polity.
 He was always ready with advice, with suggestion, and wise, carefully-considered counsel.
 To him the medical section of the University of London owes its shape and much of its usefulness, and to him the College of Chemistry chiefly owes existence, and many other institutions much of their support."(1)

 Sir James Clark was the author (in addition to the works mentioned above) of—

-Letters al Prof. Tommasini intorno alle sue Osservationi sulla Scuola Medico-clinica di Edinburgo.
+Lettera al Prof. Tommasini intorno alle sue Osservationi sulla Scuola Medico-clinica di Edinburgo.
 8vo.
 Roma.
 1822.